Residency Program Information

 Program Facilities and Direction

-The Department of Otolaryngology/Head and Neck Surgery's outpatient clinic facility is located in the Physician's Pavilion building, adjacent to the main OHSU Hospital.
-The department has a total of 18 examining rooms, 10 treatment rooms, three audiometric testing booths, three voice rooms, and a vestibular laboratory.
-The department has its own library and conference room.
+The Department of Otolaryngology-Head and Neck Surgery's outpatient clinic facility is located in the Physician's Pavilion building, adjacent to the main OHSU Hospital.
+The department has a total of 18 examining rooms, 10 treatment rooms, four audiometric testing booths, three voice rooms, and a vestibular laboratory.
+The department has its own conference/class room located in Sam Jackson Hall.
 The department's administrative offices and secretarial staff are located adjacent to the clinic.
 We have additional administrative staff located nearby in Sam Jackson Hall.
 Our facial plastic and reconstructive surgery and sinus clinics are located at the Center for Health & Healing in Portland's South Waterfront District.
 All of our locations are easily accessible via public transportation, including the Portland tram, and bikes and car-shares are encouraged to limit traffic and ease patient access to our buildings.

 Doernbecher Children's Hospital includes an extensive outpatient facility as well as 120 inpatient beds.
 The Department of Otolaryngology is closely associated with this hospital, utilizing clinic space and operating rooms.
 The audiology division, and Cochlear Implant Program, is integrated into the children's hospital for speech pathology, implant care, and audiologic care.